Get started

 It's impossible to guarantee the ownership of an IP address or hostname when you create an access rule.
 As a security measure, Tailscale prevents using users, IP addresses, or hostnames in the dst field of access rules to protect against scenarios in which one user can unintentionally access a device that doesn't belong to them.
 Tailscale also prevents any src and dst combinations that allow multiple users to access a single user's device.

-Granting access to autogroup:members also allows access to external invited users if the destination node is shared with them, even if they have no nodes in your tailnet.
+Granting access to autogroup:members also allows access to external invited users if the destination device is shared with them, even if they have no devices in your tailnet.

 dst